ozean12/pairing-exercise/README.md

-Pair Programming Exercise for Billie
+Pair Programming Exercise for Billie interview
 =============
 ### The Requirements